-Vacation Time The Debtors provide their Employees with paid vacation time (the " Vacation Time ").
+Vacation Time The Debtors provide their Employees with paid vacation time (the "Vacation Time").
 The Debtors' policies provide that the amount of Vacation Time available to Employees and the rate at which such Vacation Time accrues is generally determined by the Employee's length of employment with the Debtors and years of relevant industry and technical experience, with most Employees receiving between three and five weeks of Vacation Time per year.
 Ordinarily, when an Employee elects to take Vacation Time, that Employee is paid his or her regular hourly or salaried rate for such time.
 Generally, Employees may carry five unused days of Vacation Time into the next year, but those five days must be used during the first quarter of the that year.
 If an Employee ceases to be employed by the Debtors, the Employee's final paycheck will include any accrued but unused Vacation Time (including any permitted rollover from the prior year) for the current year.
-12 Employees also receive two weeks of sick time (the " Sick Time ") every year.
 Each Employee's yearly allotment of Sick Time accrues over the course of the year, but the full two weeks is usable at the beginning of the year.
 Sick Time may not be rolled over into the next calendar year and it is not paid out at separation.
-By this Motion, the Debtors seek authority to continue their Vacation Time and Sick Time policies in the ordinary course of business on a post-petition basis, provided that (i) each Employee will be required to use any post-petition Vacation Time to be applied thereafter and (ii) all requests for Vacation Time and Sick Time must be coordinated and approved by the applicable Employee's supervisor, consistent with past practices, to ensure no disruption to the Debtors' ongoing business operations.
-13 \$550,000 14 Unknown \$372,150 programs, including, among other things, self-funded 15 φ1,107,550 φ 512 ,150
+By this Motion, the Debtors seek authority to continue their Vacation Time and Sick Time policies in the ordinary course of business on a post-petition basis, provided that (i) each Employee will be required to use any post-petition Vacation Time to be applied thereafter and (ii) all requests for Vacation Time and Sick Time must \$550,00014 Unknown any post-petition Vacation Time first, with any accrued pre-petition Vacation Time to be applied thereafter and Medical The Debtors offer a number of insurance and benefits programs, including, among other things, self-funded \$1,407,350 \$372,150

-12 Under their "re-energize" program, the Debtors provide an additional two weeks of Vacation Time to Employees for every five years of accrued service time.
+&lt;sup>12 Under their "re-energize" program, the Debtors provide an additional two weeks of Vacation Time to Employees for every five years of accrued service time.
 Vacation Time awarded under the re-energize program is not paid out at separation.

-13 For the avoidance of doubt, the Debtors are not seeking blanket authority to cash out accrued pre-petition Vacation Time or to otherwise deviate from their pre-petition policies.
+&lt;sup>13 For the avoidance of doubt, the Debtors are not seeking blanket authority to cash out accrued pre-petition Vacation Time or to otherwise deviate from their pre-petition policies.

-14 This amount is not a current cash payment obligation, as Employees are only entitled to cash payment for accrued and unused Vacation Time if the Employee ceases to be employed by the Debtors.
+&lt;sup>14 This amount is not a current cash payment obligation, as Employees are only entitled to cash payment for accrued and unused Vacation Time if the Employee ceases to be employed by the Debtors.